MiltonChessCoder/kenyancartoonnetwork/README.md

 [Go Back to the top]()

-## Technology Used
+## Main Technology Used
+* ReactJS - is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+It is maintained by Meta and a community of individual developers and companies.

+## Other Technologies
 * HTML - is the markup language used to build the structure of the pages.

 * CSS - is the Cascading Style Sheets used to style the pages and make it visually appealing

 * JavaScript - is the Programming Language for the Web,it can update and change both HTML and CSS and can calculate, manipulate and validate data.

-## Main Technology Used
-* ReactJS - is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
-It is maintained by Meta and a community of individual developers and companies.